DigiBP/digibp-spiez/README.md

 After the candidate has filled the form for basic insurance without selecting any additional insurances,the application is accepted and a mail is sent to the applicant with the contract.
 An entry with applicant information and contract status “accepted” is entered in We-Care Application database (Google Sheet)

 **2. Basic Insurance Contract Signed:**
-After the contract is accepted in the process for basic Insurance, a mail containing contract as an attachment is sent to the applicant and a link to sign the contract.
+After the contract is accepted in the process for basic Insurance, an email containing contract as an attachment is sent to the applicant and a link to sign the contract.
 On clicking the link, when applicant selects “accept", the contract status is changed from “accepted” to “signed” in application database.

 **3. Basic Insurance Contract Unsigned:**
-After the contract is accepted in the process for basic Insurance, a mail containing the contract as an attachment is sent to the applicant, along with a link to sign the contract.
+After the contract is accepted in the process for basic Insurance, an email containing the contract as an attachment is sent to the applicant, along with a link to sign the contract.
 On clicking the link, when applicant selects “reject", the contract status is changed from “accepted” to “unsigned” in application database.

 **4. Additional Insurance Application Applied:**
-In case the candidate has selected additional to basic also supplementary insurance, a mail  with a link is sent to the applicant.
+In case the candidate selects Basic and Additional insurances, an email  with a link is sent to the applicant.
 This link opens a new webform containing additional health questions.
 No database entry is created at this point of time.

 **5. Additional insurance Application Accepted:**
 After filling the additional health questions, the eligibility of the applicant for additional insurance will be checked.
 If the eligibility factor has value less than “3” then the applicant is eligible.
-In this case,  the application is accepted and a mail is sent to the applicant with the contract.
+In this case,  the application is accepted and an email is sent to the applicant with the contract.
 An entry with applicant information and contract status “accepted” is entered in We-Care application database.

 **6. Additional insurance Application Non-Eligible:**
-After filling the additional health questions, the eligibility of the applicant for supplementary insurance will be checked.
-If the elgibility factor has value greater than “3” then the applicant is non-eligible.
-In this case, the application is rejected and a mail is sent to the applicant for rejection.
+After filling the additional health questions, the eligibility of the applicant for additional insurance will be checked.
+If the eligibility factor has value greater than “3” then the applicant is non-eligible.
+In this case, the application is rejected and an email is sent to the applicant for rejection.
 An entry with applicant information and contract status “non-eligible” is created in We-Care application database.

 **7. Additional Insurance Human Decide:**
-After filling the additional health questions, the eligibility of the applicant for supplementary insurance will be checked.
+After filling the additional health questions, the eligibility of the applicant for additional insurance will be checked.
 If the eligibility factor has exactly value  “3” then the manual task “Human-Decide" is invoked.
 Two user roles are defined Admin and "Hans Herbert” who can claim the process in Camunda and proceed with the execution to “accept” or “reject” the application.
-Depending on which a mail with contract or a rejection mail will be sent to the applicant and database entry with the corresponding contract status will be created in application database.
+Depending on result of the assessment, an email with contract or a rejection email will be sent to the applicant and database entry with the corresponding contract status will be created in application database.

 **8. Additional Insurance Contract Signed:**
-After the contract is accepted in the process for supplementary insurance, a mail containing contract as an attachment is sent to the applicant and a link to sign the contract.
-On clicking on this link, when applicant selects “accept", then the contract status is changed from “accepted” to “signed” in application database.
+After the contract is accepted in the process for additional insurance, an email containing contract as an attachment is sent to the applicant along with a link to sign the contract.
+On clicking the link, when applicant selects “accept", the contract status is changed from “accepted” to “signed” in application database.

 **9. Additional Insurance Contract Unsigned:**
-After the contract is accepted in the process for supplementary insurance, a mail containing contract as an attachment is sent to the applicant and a link to sign the contract.
-On clicking on this link, when applicant selects reject, then the contract status is changed from “accepted” to “unsigned” in application database.
+After the contract is accepted in the process for Additional insurance, an email containing contract as an attachment is sent to the applicant and a link to sign the contract.
+On clicking the link, when applicant selects reject, the contract status is changed from “accepted” to “unsigned” in application database.

 **10. Application expiration after 14 days:**
-Once the applicant gets an email with additional questions for supplementary insurance, if in case he doesn’t clicks on the link for 14 days, then after this time period his application expires.
+Once the applicant gets an email with additional questions for additional insurance, he is given a period of 14 days to click on the link and answer the questions,after which the application expires.
 There is no entry created in database for the same.

 **11. Unsigned Contract Expiration after 30 days:**
-Once the applicant gets an email with contract for basic or supplementary insurance, if in case he doesn’t clicks on the link and confirms or rejects contract for 30 days, then after this time period his contract expires.
-The contract status is changed from “accepted” to “expired"  in the application database for the same.
+Once the applicant gets an email with contract for basic or additional insurance,he is required to accept or reject the offer by clicking on the link and confirming the contract within a period of 30 days, after which time the contract expires. when the contact expires, contract status is changed from “accepted” to “expired"  in the application database for the same.

 ##  Integrations